 George Soros is a Hungarian-American businessman, philanthropist, stock investor, currency speculator, and social activist, who has a net worth of $9 billion.
 George earned his fortune as the founder of Soros Fund Management.
 Founded in 1970, the firm would go on to generate more than $30 billion in profits for investors over the decades.
 Today the firm is believed to manage around $45 billion in assets.

 Soros is a major philanthropist.
 As of this writing he has transferred $32 billion in his personal wealth to a charity he founded called Open Society Foundations.
 Open Society Foundations has distributed roughly $15 billion to various charities to date.

 A Holocaust survivor, Soros funded many cultural initiatives in an effort to promote progressive ideas and human rights efforts throughout his impressive career.

-Early Life: George Soros was born in Budapest, Kingdom of Hungary, on August 12, 1930.
+George Soros was born in Budapest, Kingdom of Hungary, on August 12, 1930.
 While still a teenager, Soros was witness to unimaginable social atrocities while living through Nazi occupation from 1944-45.
 During this difficult period in history, being Jewish in Nazi occupied Europe was often a death sentence.
 Over just a short period, over 500,000 Hungarian Jews were murdered.
 Witnessing the terror of this era at such a young age undoubtedly made an impact on young George, who, as part of a Jewish family, was in danger of being captured and executed.
 In a fortunate turn for Soros and his family, they were able to escape an otherwise dark fate by securing false identity papers and disguising their backgrounds.
 Perhaps the beginning of his philanthropic journey, Soros and his family assisted in helping to secure documents for many other Jewish families facing imminent doom.